zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 # Verify Zowe runtime directory

 The Zowe runtime directory `ROOT_DIR` contains the code modules that make up Zowe.
 If these code modules are altered in any way, the behavior of Zowe is unpredictable.
-To avoid this situation, Zowe provides a verify tool that you can use to check if the `ROOT_DIR` has been altered.
-The verify tool comprises a script file `zowe-verify-authenticity.sh` and the files it needs to check the release contents.
+To check if the `ROOT_DIR` has been altered, Zowe provides a verify tool that comprises a script file `zowe-verify-authenticity.sh` and the files it needs to check the release contents.

 You can use this verify tool on Zowe version 1.9 and later.
 - If you use Zowe version 1.14 or later, the verify tool is delivered with Zowe, so you can skip [Step 1](#step-1-obtain-the-verify-tool-prior-to-v114) below, but you can still download the verify tool if required.